OceanCatSZ/hw8fall22/README.md

 ## Programming Tasks

 Your task is to implement the following functions inside of `src/interpreter.js`.
 You may do them in any order.
 The inputs of these functions are abstract syntax trees (`object`), not concrete syntax (`string`).
 Therefore, you can run your code by using the parser, or by directly constructing ASTs by hand.

-The concrete syntax should be interpreted as if it were passed to the `node` interpreter (with a single exception).
-Type in the command `node` in your terminal (Terminal -> New Terminal) to activate a Read Eval Print Loop (REPL).
-There you can input statements and expressions.
-They will be fist evaluated, then their result will be printed (hence the name read, eval, print, loop).

-The only exception is as follows: _Variables cannot be used, or assigned to, before their declaration._

 ### `interpExpression`